In June 2017, someone opened an issue on GitHub Desktop: "Please add an option to ignore whitespace in diffs."

 Review-First

 We're not a platform.
-We're a tool for one job: better code review.
+We're a review agent built for one job: better software review, wherever you work.

 Five years for a toggle is a symptom, not a cause.
-The cause is that PR review hasn't been treated as a product worth relentless improvement.
+The cause is that software review hasn't been treated as a product worth relentless improvement.

 We're here to change that.